 Ever since the Crimean War (1854-56) the Victoria Cross has been the highest award for British service personnel for gallantry in the face of the enemy.
 It takes precedence in order of wear over all other British orders, decorations, and medals, including the Order of the Garter.
-Instituted by Queen Victoria in 1856 it was revolutionary at the time of introduction in that award made no distinction between officers and enlisted men.
-Of some 1358 awarded since then, only fifteen have been won since the end of WW2.
-The medal is of bronze taken from Russian cannon captured at Sevastopol and these cannon themselves may have been of Chinese origin.
+Instituted by Queen Victoria in 1856 it was revolutionary at the time of introduction in that the award made no distinction between officers and enlisted men.
+Of some 1358 awarded since then, only fifteen have been won since the end of WW2 (four of them by members of the Australian Army).
+The medal is of bronze taken from Russian cannon captured at Sevastopol.

 Lucas’s action had saved the Hecla, but given the reward structure in place at the time the only recognition possible was for her captain, W.H.
 Hall, to promote him to the rank of Acting Lieutenant.
 The Crimean War was the first to be covered extensively by the newspapers and Lucas’s behaviour, together with other individual acts of bravery, was widely reported.
 The outcome was a motion in Parliament “that an Order of Merit to persons serving in the army or navy for distinguished and prominent personal gallantry to which every grade should be admissible” should be created.